OnTitansShoulder/ontitansshoulder.github.io/_posts/notes/2018-08-05-docker_notes.markdown

     - must use **double quotes** as it is parsed as JSON array
     - can run commands using a different shell executable
     - necessary to escape backslashes
+- **Tip**
+  - split long or complex `RUN` statements on multiple lines separated with `backslashes` to make your `Dockerfile` more readable, understandable, and maintainable.
+Or better: put them in a script
+  - always combine _update_ and _install_ statements in the same `RUN` instruction, as well as steps to clean up the _installation cache_
+  - Using `RUN apt-get update && apt-get install -y` ensures your `Dockerfile` installs the _latest_ package versions with no further coding or manual intervention.
+This technique is known as _cache busting_.
+You can also achieve cache-busting by specifying a package version.
+This is known as _version pinning_.
+  - if using pipes, prepend `set -o pipefail &&` to ensure that an unexpected error prevents the build from inadvertently succeeding

 Following both are valid